sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 A Reference Data request retrieves the current data available for a security/field pair by using the Bloomberg Request/Response paradigm.
 It uses the Bloomberg API core service `//blp/refdata`.

-At least one value in the `securities` and in the `fields` properties is **required**.
+At least one value in the `securities` and in the `fields` properties is required.
 A range of other options can be specified in the `ReferenceDataRequestArguments` object.
 To create a Reference Data request, use the `createReferenceDataRequest()` method.

 ```typescript
 const requestArgs: ReferenceDataRequestArguments = {